cotes2020/jekyll-theme-chirpy/_posts/01AWS/Balancing/2020-07-18-SessionAffinity.md

 - The stickiness policy configuration
   - follows the lifetime of the application-generated cookie corresponding to the cookie name specified in the policy configuration.
-  - The load balancer only inserts a new `stickiness cookie` <font color=blue> if the application response includes a new application cookie </font>
+  - The load balancer only inserts a new `stickiness cookie` <font color=LightSlateBlue> if the application response includes a new application cookie </font>

 - The load balancer stickiness cookie does not update with each request.